Top 10 Best Bars on the Las Vegas Strip

 Closest afterparty nightclub to Parasol Up: EBC At Night / XS (inside resort on first floor)

 OK, so you’ve gotten your “barhopping in Vegas” itch scratched early, and for your next chapter in your storybook Vegas weekend you’re ready to let loose on a pulsating dance floor, amirite?
 What’s the next step???
-Line up your party plans in advance and set aside the appropriate budgets (or sign up for guest lists) using our Discotech app.
+Line up your party plans in advance and set aside the appropriate budgets for Las Vegas bottle service packages (or save some money and sign up for Vegas guest lists) using our Discotech app.
 Available in both the App Store and Google Play and featured on BBC Travel and highly reviewed on Yelp!, Discotech is here to make sure that rising bar buzz of yours carries over into high-energy late-night and next-day adventures.
 Cheers lads and lasses!